jerriclynsjohn/relay-website/src/content/blog/astro-paper-3.md

 title: AstroPaper 3.0
 slug: astro-paper-v3
 featured: false
+draft: true
 ogImage: https://github.com/satnaing/astro-paper/assets/53733092/1ef0cf03-8137-4d67-ac81-84a032119e3a
 tags:
   - release
-description: "AstroPaper Version 3: Elevating Your Web Experience with Astro v3 and Seamless View Transitions"
+description: 'AstroPaper Version 3: Elevating Your Web Experience with Astro v3 and Seamless View Transitions'
 ---

 We're excited to announce the release of AstroPaper v3, packed with new features, enhancements, and bug fixes to elevate your web development experience.
 Let's dive into the highlights of this release: